fuyans/fsetoolsGUI-doc/source/pra/prapy-proc/index.rst

     :type: float

     [:math:`s`] End of simulation.
 This should be set so that output data is produced allowing the target reliability to be determined.
-Normally set it to 4 hours and longer period of time for greater room length in order for travelling fire to propagate the entire room.
+Normally set it to 4 hours and a longer period of time for greater room length in order for travelling fire to propagate the entire room.

 .. py:data:: fire_load_density